lakimapturn/CloneTest/README.md

 # Assignment2 - TodoListApp

 The main goal of this assignment is to test your SwiftUI knowledge while ensuring that you're able to adhere to a set of conventions.
 You have complete control over the design of this sample app, however you must implement the app using the instructions below.
 Try to be creative!
+The last SwiftUI tutorial should contain hints to help.

 ## Instructions